NicholasSynovic/nicholassynovic.github.io/content/summaries/hidden-technical-debt-in-machine-learning-systems.md

 ```

 - **A Changing External World**
-  - *Fixed Threshold in Dynamic Systems*: Manually selecing a decision threshold
+  - *Fixed Threshold in Dynamic Systems*: Manually selecting a decision
-    that a system has to abide by.
+    threshold that a system has to abide by.
   - *Monitoring and Testing*: "Comprehensive live monitoring of system behavior
     in real time combined with automated response is critical for long-term
     system reliability"